fbreve/NoisyGL/README.md

 ![version](https://img.shields.io/badge/version-0.0.1-blue)

 # NoisyGL

+> [!NOTE]
+> **This repository is a modified fork of the original [NoisyGL](https://github.com/eaglelab-zju/NoisyGL) benchmark.**
+> It is maintained specifically to support our research paper focusing on **PCC + GCN** (Particle Competition and Cooperation + Graph Convolutional Network).
+>
+> Key enhancements in this fork include:
+> - **PCC + GCN Predictor**: Seamless integration of the PCC + GCN method.
+> - **Multi-GPU Parallel Workloads**: Schedulers for parallel benchmarks and concurrent Optuna HPO trials.
+> - **Platform & Scale Stabilizations**: Optimizations enabling Out-Of-Memory (OOM) prevention, and execution stability on Windows / CUDA.
+>
+> For the official, unmodified upstream benchmark code, please visit the original repository: [eaglelab-zju/NoisyGL](https://github.com/eaglelab-zju/NoisyGL).

 Official code for [NoisyGL: A Comprehensive Benchmark for Graph Neural Networks under Label Noise](https://proceedings.neurips.cc/paper_files/paper/2024/hash/436ffa18e7e17be336fd884f8ebb5748-Abstract-Datasets_and_Benchmarks_Track.html) accepted by NeurIPS 2024.
 NoisyGL is a comprehensive benchmark for **Graph Neural Networks under Label Noise (GLN)**.
 GLN is a family of robust Graph Neural Network (GNN) models, with a particular focus on performance in the presence of label noise.